Australian Open: 3.4 per cent increase from 2022! Organisers announce record prize pool for 2023 season-opener

 A lot to play for Rafa, Djokovic, Iga Swiatek, and more

-One of the biggest aspects is that the tournament will focus on upcoming stars and, hence, led to an increase in the prize money for players in the early rounds to help lesser-known and upcoming stars.
+One of the biggest aspects is the increase in the prize money for players in the early rounds to help in their careers.
 The winner of the men's and women's singles will earn a whopping USD 2,975,000 whereas the runner-up will receive USD 1,625,000.
 For making it to the opening round, a player will get USD 106,250, meanwhile, a player entering the final round of qualifying will be able to take home USD 55,150.

 The men's and women's doubles winners will get USD 695,000 while the mixed doubles champions will be able to return with USD 157,750.